Chain stitch tutorial - little fishy

 We will use twisted chain stitch for the dark blue outline and the two dark lines in our fish's tail.

-Let's start with the outline of the body and head.
+Time to outline our fishy friend's body and head.
 Thread your needle with two strands of embroidery floss.
 (I am using a thicker thread in the photos below so you can see it better.)

 Begin at the back of the body, working from left to right.
 If you are working in the hoop, don't stretch the fabric too taut.
 A little "give" helps here.
 Try to keep your stitch length even throughout if possible.